 The written examination consists of two parts:

-- The General Paper, which is the same for all job families, tests your drafting and analytical abilities in English or French.
+- The General Paper, which is the same for all exam subjects, tests your drafting and analytical abilities in English or French.
 It consists of a text of approximately 900 words, which needs to be summarised to around 300 words.
 The number of words may slightly vary between the two languages.
 There are no titles, subtitles or paragraphs in the text, which you have to summarize.
 You can score a maximum of 150 points in the General paper.

 - The Specialized Paper tests your substantive knowledge and analytical thinking.
-It is specific to the exam area you are taking the exam in.
+It is specific to the exam subject you are taking the exam in.
 This part of the written examination can be answered in any of the six official UN languages.
 You can score a maximum of 650 points in the Specialised paper.

 Part 1: Multiple choice items

-Part I of the Specialized Paper consists of up to 50 multiple choice questions relevant to the exam area you are applying for.
+Part I of the Specialized Paper consists of up to 50 multiple choice questions relevant to the exam subject you are applying for.
 Each question is worth 3 points; no points are deducted for a wrong answer.
 The answers to the multiple choice items need to be indicated in the Answer Booklet by filling in the circle corresponding to the correct answer from the Questions Booklet.

 Part II: Constructed response items